RetroDECK/ES-DE/FAQ.md

 ## I'm on Windows and there is only a black screen shown on startup or when launching a game, is there a way to fix this?

-This behavior has been observed for some specific AMD GPUs, in some instances there is only a black screen on startup and in some instances the application starts and runs correctly but launching a game only shows a black screen.
+This behavior has been observed for some specific AMD GPUs in the past.
+In some instances there is only a black screen on startup and in some instances the application starts and runs correctly but launching a game only shows a black screen.
 The issue is seemingly caused by GPU driver bugs and it only affects Windows as Linux works fine with the same hardware.
 The workaround is to make ES-DE run in windowed mode.
 You accomplish this by using the --resolution flag and setting the width to one pixel wider than your screen resolution.
 So if for instance running at a 1280x800 display resolution, run ES-DE such as this: `EmulationStation.exe --resolution 1281 800`

 ## The emulators don't seem to be properly configured?